sanand0/sanand0/week/prompt.md

    - **Suggested Next Steps** Conclude with a `## Suggested Next Steps` section suggesting what the author might want to do next.

 2. **Tone & Style**
+   - Explain the changes to a layman who might not know what the repo does.
+Focus on how the change helps practically.
    - Write in short, punchy sentences (≤20 words).
    - Use active voice and simple words (8th-grade level).
    - Inject one light, wry aside per section (e.g., “Yes, you really needed another Fish abbr.”).